e-Odinson226/AtworkTasks/ObjectPlacement/Readme.txt

             using basic threshold and color segmentation.

         []  1.choose preprocessing algorithms [blur,...]
-        []  2.display two output [one for regular frame, another for depth frame]

         Result:
             it is not accurate and results are not good enough.